Setting up SS14.Watchdog

 : Is the config file the server will load (the watchdog overrides the default location,server_config.toml

-next to the .exe, to avoid it getting deleted when the server resets).data.json
+next to the .exe, to avoid it getting deleted when the server resets).
+You may have to create this file manually the first time.data.json

 : Contains watchdog information.
 If you changed the update type and are getting errors, delete this.